strongloop/strongloop.com2/_posts/2018-07-13-loopback4-model-relations.md

 While I was working on the spike, [Miroslav] identified and fixed a limitation in our legacy juggler bridge which creates a new persisted model on a datasource every time we create a new instance of `DefaultCrudRepository` in [1302].
-This is key to ensure that the changes made to a constrained target repository created by relations are reflected in the non-relational target repository.
+This is the key to ensure that the changes made to a constrained target repository created by relations are reflected in the non-relational target repository.

 ## Initial `hasMany` Implementation